What You Need to Know: Widows Benefits and Social Security Disability

 Can You Get Both SSDI and Widows Benefits?

 You may qualify for both disability benefits and widows benefits.
 But, you can’t get the full amount of both benefits.
 Instead, your monthly benefit will be capped at the higher of the two amounts.
-Here’s how it works:
+Here’s an example of how that might play out.

 Need Help Getting Social Security Disability Benefits?